-Our longest machine-built freeride trail running 4.4 miles long with a descent of 2,100 vertical feet, French Press forms the fast and flowy backbone of the Snowmass Bike Park.
-The smooth dirt, steep banks, and dynamic rollers of this blue freeride trail can link riders to a diversity of trails, allowing them to stay on the upper mountain, or carve down to the base.
-An invigorating warm-up for more advanced riders or a compelling introduction to the Snowmass Bike Park terrain offerings, riders of all ages will return to French Press again and again.
+Our longest freeride trail running 4.4 miles with a descent of 2,100 vertical feet, French Press forms the fast and flowy backbone of the Snowmass Bike Park.
+The smooth dirt, steep banks, and dynamic rollers of this blue trail can link riders to a diversity of trails.
+A warm-up for more advanced riders or an introduction to the Snowmass Bike Park, riders of all ages and abilities will return to French Press again and again.

-Accessed via upper French Press, Dust Bunny is an intermediate technical trail which weaves and bounces its way through mature evergreen groves and subalpine meadows en route to the top of the Elk Camp Gondola.
-Riders should expect a combination of machine and hand-built turns, rolling elevation changes and carefully constructed stone pathways across the trail’s 1 mile length and 500 foot descent.
-Dust Bunny’s dynamic and varied ride surface provides a great warmup for riders looking to make their way to more challenging technical trails such as Animal Crackers or Battle Axe.
+Dust Bunny is an intermediate technical trail which weaves its way through mature evergreen groves and subalpine meadows ending at the top of the Elk Camp Gondola.
+Riders can expect a combination of turns, rolling elevation changes, and carefully constructed stone pathways across the trail’s 1 mile length and 500 foot descent.
+The dynamic ride surface provides a great warmup for riders looking to make their way to more challenging technical trails such as Animal Crackers or Battle Axe.

 Gargamel introduces riders to narrower singletrack with natural features such as roots and rocks sprinkled into the mix.
 Accessed from the Verde trail, Gargamel is a great warmup and opportunity to practice line selection before moving on to the more challenging technical singletrack of Animal Crackers or Battle Axe.
 Return to the flow of Viking trail at Slider’s Cabin or continue down Battle Axe for some additional tech.